How to find a yacht job: Navigating the marine recruitment minefield

 Different yachts require different skill sets, a crew agent specialising in marine and superyacht recruitment can help you to understand your relevant skills and match you to your perfect position.

-It is often best to enrol with only one or two different crew agents, as Laurence Lewis of YPI Crew warned, “Whilst crew agencies do most of the groundwork and provide captains with shortlists, using more than two crew agencies, three at maximum can be counterproductive for both captains and candidates.”
+With plenty of agencies out there, it's difficult to know which have your best interests at heart.
+Laurence Lewis of YPI Crew warned that despite temptation, it's often best to enrol with only one or two different crew agents so you can keep on top of the available jobs.
+She said, “Whilst crew agencies do most of the groundwork and provide captains with shortlists, using more than two crew agencies, three at maximum can be counterproductive for both captains and candidates.”

 To get the most from your crew agency remember: